 One of the important things to consider in a pile cap design is to determine enough thickness.
 Pile cap thickness must also be sufficient to meet anchorage-bond length requirements of starter bars and normal punching shear requirements.
 Here is how to assume the thickness of the pile cap:

 - If diameter of pile < 550mm: thickness = 2 x diameter of pile

 - If diameter of pile > 550mm: thickness = 1/3[(8 x diameter of pile)-600]

 3. Punching Shear Check

 Punching shear along the column perimeter should be satisfied according to the standard codes.
-In addition, punching shear due to piles should also be considered in design check.
+Also, punching shear due to piles should also be considered in the design check.
 Further details in punching shear design considerations will soon be published in the succeeding article.

 4. Recommended Details

 Check out the video presentation of the above article that has been presented below.
-Please be sure to subscribe on our youtube channel as well!
+Please be sure to subscribe to our youtube channel as well!